Okounkov bodies and toric degenerations: Introduction

 \section{Introduction}

 Let $X$ be a projective algebraic variety of dimension $d$ over an algebraically closed field $\kk$, and let $D$ be a big divisor on $X$.
 (Following \cite{lm}, all divisors are Cartier in this article.)
-As part of his proof of the log-concavity of the multiplicity function for representations of a reductive group, Okounkov showed how to associate to $D$ a convex body $\Delta(D) \subseteq \R^d$ \cite{ok1,okounkov}.
+As part of his proof of the log-concavity of the multiplicity function for representations of a reductive group, Okounkov showed how to associate to $D$ a convex body $\Delta_{Y_\bullet}(D) \subseteq \R^d$ \cite{ok1,okounkov}.
 The construction depends on a choice of \emph{flag} $Y_\bullet$ of subvarieties of $X$, that is, a chain $X=Y_0 \supset Y_1 \supset \cdots \supset Y_d$, where $Y_r$ is a subvariety of codimension $r$ in $X$ which is nonsingular at the point $Y_d$.
-One uses the flag to define a valuation $\nu=\nu_{Y_\bullet}$, which in turn defines a graded semigroup $\Gamma_\nu \subseteq \N\times\N^d$; the convex body $\Delta=\Delta_{Y_\bullet}(D)$ is the intersection of $\{1\}\times \R^d$ with the closure of the convex hull of $\Gamma_\nu$ in $\R\times\R^d$.
+One uses the flag to define a valuation $\nu=\nu_{Y_\bullet}$, which in turn defines a graded semigroup $\Gamma_{Y_\bullet} \subseteq \N\times\N^d$; the convex body $\Delta=\Delta_{Y_\bullet}(D)$ is the intersection of $\{1\}\times \R^d$ with the closure of the convex hull of $\Gamma_{Y_\bullet}$ in $\R\times\R^d$.
 The details of this construction will be reviewed in \S\ref{s:ok}.

 Recently, Kaveh-Khovanskii \cite{kk} and Lazarsfeld-Musta{\c{t}}{\u{a}} \cite{lm} have systematically developed this construction, and exploited it to show that $\Delta_{Y_\bullet}(D)$ captures much of the geometry of $D$.
-For example, the volume of $D$ (as a divisor) is equal to the Euclidean volume of $\Delta$, and one can use this to prove continuity of the volume function, as a map $N^1(X)_\R \to \R$ (see \cite[Theorem B]{lm} and the references given there).
+For example, the volume of $D$ (as a divisor) is equal to the Euclidean volume of $\Delta$ (up to a normalizing factor of $d!$), and one can use this to prove continuity of the volume function, as a map $N^1(X)_\R \to \R$ (see \cite[Theorem B]{lm} and the references given there).
 Many intersection-theoretic notions can also be defined and generalized using the convex bodies $\Delta(D)$; this is discussed at length in \cite{kk}.

 These \emph{Okounkov bodies}---as $\Delta_{Y_\bullet}(D)$ is called in the literature stemming from \cite{lm}---are generally quite difficult to compute.
 They are often not polyhedral; when polyhedral, they are often not rational; and even if $\Delta$ is a rational polyhedron, the semigroup used to define it need not be finitely generated.
 In fact, the numbers appearing as volumes or coordinates of Okounkov bodies can be quite general \cite{klm}; they certainly may be irrational.